Embedded Fields (EF)¶

 customerConfig: {

-hasHolderEmail: true, //show/hide email
+hasHolderEmail: true, // Show the cardholder email field

 }